 Again, this was a few years back, but my best suggestion would be to head to the Shangri La (You don't have to stay there, just check pricing for the day trip).

-Enjoy the trip! about 1 month ago
+Enjoy the trip! over 2 years ago